Atomistic Machine Learning with Irreducible Cartesian Natural Tensors: Introduction

 Considerable progress has been made in developing atomistic ML methods that operate directly in Cartesian space.
-For example, such approaches have been developed for both interatomic potentials~\cite{shapeev2016moment,zhang2021physically,cheng2024cartesian,zaverkin2024higher,wen2025cartesian} and for predicting specific low-rank tensors~\cite{gastegger2021machine,simeon2023tensornet}.
-Despite these achievements, Cartesian approaches face fundamental challenges that limit their broader applicability.
-First, existing models were designed specifically for potential energy or simple tensors, preventing their systematic generalization to more complex, high-rank tensorial quantities and/or those with symmetry constraints.
-Second, and more critically, while spherical coordinate-based methods benefit from a well-established mathematical theory, Cartesian methods lack a comparable theoretical foundation.
-These limitations highlight the need for a principled and systematic framework to fully harness the advantages of working directly in Cartesian space.
+For example, models such as MTP~\cite{shapeev2016moment}, REANN~\cite{zhang2021physically}, CACE~\cite{cheng2024cartesian}, CAMP~\cite{wen2025cartesian}, and ICTP~\cite{zaverkin2024higher} build on the ideas of Cartesian atomic moments or Cartesian cluster expansion to construct interatomic potentials.
+FieldSchNet~\cite{gastegger2021machine}, TensorNet~\cite{simeon2023tensornet}, HotPP~\cite{wang2024equivariant}, and TACE~\cite{xu2025tace} utilize Cartesian representations to predict low-rank tensorial properties.
+Despite these achievements, Cartesian approaches still face key challenges that limit their broader applicability.
+First, models employing reducible Cartesian tensors, such as HotPP~\cite{wang2024equivariant} and CAMP~\cite{wen2025cartesian}, naturally accommodate arbitrary-rank tensors and respect global rotational symmetry, but do not systematically enforce the internal index symmetries of physical tensors (e.g., $C_{ijkl} = C_{jikl} = C_{klij}$ of the elastic constant tensor), leaving unphysical redundancies in the predicted tensors.
+Second, models employing irreducible Cartesian representations, such as TensorNet~\cite{simeon2023tensornet}, ICTP~\cite{zaverkin2024higher}, and TACE~\cite{xu2025tace}, could in principle be extended to higher ranks, but in practice remain limited to low-rank tensorial properties due to the absence of a systematic scheme for the decomposition and reconstruction of physical tensors using irreducible Cartesian building blocks.
+These limitations motivate a principled and systematic framework to fully harness the advantages of working directly in Cartesian space.